 Induction Loops are also known as AFILS, Audio Frequency Induction Loop Systems, Hearing Loops and even Loops.

-An Induction Loop is, at this moment, is still the most freely available assistive technology for people with hearing aids, cochlear implants and Bone Attached Hearing Aids.
+An Induction Loop is, at this moment, still the most freely available assistive technology for people with hearing aids, cochlear implants and Bone Attached Hearing Aids.

 Please note the video is the property and copyright of Ampetronic Ltd and cannot be used or reproduced without their express written consent.